Maximising the DUNE early physics output with current experiments: Introduction

+By the time the next generation experiments start collecting data, we will also have information from the current generation of experiments \nova, T2K and the upcoming ICAL experiment.
+It is therefore pertinent to ask what the minimum amount of information needed from the future experiments in light of the information from this data is.
 This question was addressed in Ref.~\cite{lbno_adequate} in the context of the LBNO experiment.
+In that paper, three prospective baselines namely 2290km, 1540km and 130 km were considered for the LBNO configuration.
+For the first two baselines the prototype detector was a LArTPC whereas for the 130 km baseline a \cnv\ detector was considered.
 It was shown that there exists a synergy between experiments and channels, because of which the combined analysis of many experiments gives very good sensitivity.
-In this work, we carry out a similar analysis for LBNE.
+Therefore the same physics goals can be achieved with a lower exposure for LBNO.
+In this work, we carry out a similar analysis for DUNE with a baseline of 1300 km and taking a LArTPC detector.
 We determine the most conservative specifications that this experiment needs, in order to measure the remaining unknown parameters to a specified level of precision.
+This early physics reach of DUNE can be taken as the aim of the first stage, if the experiment is conducted in a staged approach.
+For this purpose, we use the latest experimental specifications provided by the collaboration.

+In addition, we study the impact of the near detector (ND) in reducing the systematic uncertainties,by explicitly simulating events at both the near detector and the far detector (FD).
+The role of the near detector and improved systematics used for a superbeam experiment have been considered in Ref.~\cite{coloma-systematic}, specifically in the context of the precision measurement of $\delta_{CP}$.
+We show the effect of systematics for all the three performance indicators - hierarchy, octant and $\dcp$ considering the overall signal and background normalization errors at both ND and FD.

+We also study the role of the second oscillation maximum in improving the sensitivities, both for DUNE alone and in conjunction with T2K, \nova\ and ICAL.
+Optimization of neutrino and antineutrino run has been studied before in Refs.\cite{incremental,kopphuber_2base}.
+In this work, the adequate exposure is obtained by assuming equal neutrino and antineutrino runs.
+Subsequently we also change the proportion of neutrino and antineutrino runs in the adequate exposure and study what is the optimal combination.
+This is determined for each of the three unknowns for only DUNE as well as DUNE in conjunction with the LBL experiments T2K and \nova and the atmospheric neutrino experiment ICAL@INO.

+The plan of the paper is as follows.
 In Section~\ref{sec:exptdet}, we discuss the configurations of the experiments considered in this work.
-The next section explores the question posed above -- determining the minimal or `adequate' configuration required for LBNE, in order to determine the unknown parameters.
-We then discuss the effect of systematics in Section~\ref{sec:syst} and the significance of the second oscillation maximum for LBNE in Section~\ref{sec:secondmax}.
-Finally, in Section~\ref{sec:nunubar}, we optimize the neutrino-antineutrino running of LBNE to get the best possible results.
+The next section explores the question posed above -- determining the minimal or `adequate' configuration required for DUNE in light of data from T2K, \nova\ and ICAL, in order to determine the unknown parameters.
+We then discuss the effect of systematics in Section~\ref{sec:syst} and the significance of the second oscillation maximum for DUNE baseline in Section~\ref{sec:secondmax}.
+Finally, in Section~\ref{sec:nunubar}, we present an optimization study of the neutrino-antineutrino running at DUNE to get the best possible results.